MacKaSL/MacKaTheme/README.md

 # [MacKaTheme](http://github.com/MacKaSL/MacKaTheme) #

-Changes the way you look at the XCode.
+Changes the way you look at your code.
+It's more colorful and easy to recognize by the color.
+XCode 10 updated!
+Even perfect with dark mode.

 ![MackaTheme](https://raw.githubusercontent.com/MacKaSL/MacKaTheme/master/Screen Shot 2014-10-06 at 1.28.24 PM.png "MacKaTheme.dvtcolortheme")